-- The uniform has been designed to be modern and attractive. - It is compulsory for all students to be in uniform. - The uniform is only available from: The Warehouse, Sylvia Park Shopping Centre. - One Tree Hill College blazers, ties, scarves and hats can be purchased at the college. - A One Tree Hill College brand label appears on each uniform item.
+- The uniform has been designed to be modern and attractive. - It is compulsory for all students to be in uniform. - A One Tree Hill College brand label appears on each uniform item.
 The brand label and crest make it distinctive as an item of One Tree Hill College uniform.
-Substituted uniform items will not be accepted. - At all times the uniform should be worn in a manner which brings credit to the student wearing it and to One Tree Hill College.
+Substituted uniform items will not be accepted.